-The Boulia Shire Council is introducing an Environmental Levy for all properties / assessments within the Boulia Shire area.
+The Boulia Shire Council Environmental Levy is applicable to all properties / assessments within the Boulia Shire area.

-The introduction of this Levy is to assist in funding for the protection, enhancement and restoration of our local environment.
+The Levy is to assist in funding for the protection, enhancement, and restoration of our local environment.
 This also includes planning of new waste and recycling opportunities for the Shire.